isotopp/isotopp.github.io/_posts/2020-09-02-macos-relocated-items.md

 5. Delete these using `rm -rf 'Relocated Items'`.

-6. Reboot using the epinymous item from the Apple Menu.
+6. Reboot using the eponymous item from the Apple Menu.